aline-rousselinsiv/vue_express/README.md

 > <img src="https://raw.githubusercontent.com/aline-rousselinsiv/vue_express/main/illustrations/signup.png" width="400">
 >
 > On the homepage, "login" and "sign up" will take you respectively to the login and sign up page.
-> Once the user is one either one of those two pages, they can still go back to the homepage by clicking on the site's name ("Make it").
+> Once the user is on either one of those two pages, they can still go back to the homepage by clicking on the site's name ("Make it").

 ### 2. User’s Projects Overall Overview
 > <img src="https://raw.githubusercontent.com/aline-rousselinsiv/vue_express/main/illustrations/projectsList.png" width="400">
 >
-> After login, the user will be able to see the projects you created.
+> After login, the user will be able to see the projects they created.
-> They are displayed from the newest to the oldest project created.
+> The projects are displayed from the newest to the oldest by default.
-> By clicking on "Due Date", the user can rearrange their projects according to the deadline (closest or latest).
+> By clicking on "Due Date", the user can rearrange and display their projects according to the deadline (closest or latest).
 > The search bar allows to look for a project through its name, priority or status.

 ### 3. User’s Projects Individual Overview